himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 Let's dive into hyperparameter optimization.
 Optuna offers a integration for AllenNLP, named <a href="https://optuna.readthedocs.io/en/stable/reference/integration.html#optuna.integration.AllenNLPExecutor">`AllenNLPExecutor`</a>.
-We can use `AllenNLPExecutor` by following steps: `Masking parameters` and `Defining search space`.
+We can use `AllenNLPExecutor` by following steps: `Telling Optuna's hyperparameters` and `Defining search space`.

-## I: Masking Hyperparameters for Optuna
+## I: Telling Optuna’s Hyperparameters

-First, we replace values of hyperparameters with `std.extVar` for tell Optuna what parameters to be optimized.
+First, we replace values of hyperparameters with `std.extVar` to tell Optuna what parameters to be optimized.
 Remember that `std.parseInt` or `std.parseFloat` are used for numerical parameters.

 ### Before